Moving to the Netherlands from the US

 Housing costs in the Netherlands

-By now, you’ll be starting to see why the Netherlands is the fifth-happiest country in the world, according to the World Happiness Report.
+By now, you’ll be starting to see why the Netherlands is the sixth-happiest country in the world, according to the World Happiness Report 2024.
 The cat’s out of the bag – or as the Dutch say, nu komt de aap uit de mouw (“The monkey’s out of the sleeve.”)

 So if the temperate climate and beautiful snowy winters have you looking forward to living in the Netherlands, then gather your Dutch courage, dive in, and choose your new home.
 If you fill in this form, you can even get shipping quotes from our professional suppliers.